The Other Ants & The Grasshopper: A Fable for Becoming Human

 “To know the love of Christ that surpasses knowledge, that you may be filled with all the fullness of God“: that is Paul’s implicit diagnosis in the form of prescription.
 But the God-sized love we were created to be filled with has been has been infected with our love of so many lesser things.
 As the deer panteth for the water so my soul panteth after you, O God, and also after you, O sex, and you, O power, and you, O approval, O praise, O just about anything to distract me from the eternity God has stubbornly placed in my heart, in order that I won’t find anything this side of eternity more than temporary satisfaction (Eccles.
 3:11)—in order that I might eventually become dissatisfied with temporary satisfactions.
 Until then, our pursuits will continue to tear us in two opposite directions, driven by two geometrically opposed loves.
 We love to be loved by God, but we also love to love our sin.

 Every particular sin has the same genealogy.
 Every sin is begotten of (a) a desire (b) based on a deception (c) organized against love.
 The Bible calls such desires temptations and attributes deception to the father of lies (Jn.
 8:44).
 Temptations are experienced as an appeal to freedom, but they are precisely the opposite because they ultimately function to enslave freedom to desire, not to satisfy desire through freedom.
 Such temptations are not an appeal to freedom but, ultimately, to pride.
 Pride always feels like freedom because pride always gets to say, “My will be done.”
 But human freedom is not simply the power of the will to act; it is the power of the will to love, because love is the ultimate and essential human desire.
 With the will not oriented toward its proper end the power of the will to act is nothing more than the will to power: the drive of life toward infinite desire rather than infinite satisfaction.
-That’s why, for example, the will that sacrifices one’s lusts in order to love only one wife leads to far more satisfaction than the will that sacrifices one’s wife to go lusting after to some other man’s wife—more satisfaction for all parties involved, I might add.
+That’s why, for example, the will that sacrifices one’s lusts in order to love only one wife leads to far more satisfaction than the will that sacrifices one’s marriage to go lusting after to some other man’s wife—more satisfaction for all parties involved, I might add.
 Just imagine the family Christmas photos in either scenario twenty years down the road.
 There’s far more satisfaction in short-term sacrifice than there is in long-term regret.

 But the will to power, as Nietzsche called it, pursues an indefinite future without ever finding rest in the present moment; it is the urgent now, not the eternal now, instant gratification, not grandkids and gratitude.
 It is about survival, not life, the will’s appetite for more, not the soul’s appetite for enough, for fullness, for God